-All our pewter hip flasks are Sheffield Pewter and so handmade in Sheffield in South Yorkshire.
+All our pewter hip flasks are handmade in Sheffield in South Yorkshire.
 The Pocket Hip Flask Company sell the best quality and the biggest collection of pewter hip flasks.
 Made from fine English pewter these flasks really stand out when it comes to quality and design.
 With next day delivery options and same day shipping on orders before 2pm.

 Slimline Pewter Hip Flasks (11)